ivankp/python-chadpipe/README.md

 A defined `pipe` is executed by calling it.
 The call returns what the last process in the pipe writes to stdout as a single byte string.

-A single `pipe` can be executed multiple times.
+The same instance of `pipe` can be executed multiple times.
 The pipe object doesn't keep any state besides the list of arguments, which is not modified by execution.